jeevankumar-m/sustainedaway/README.md

 - Google AI for analysis capabilities
 - Cloudinary for image processing
-- Leaflet for mapping functionality
+- Mapbox for mapping functionality
 - Firebase for backend services
 - X (Twitter) for social integration